tommyb67/portfoliotb/README.md

 # Portfolio Website for Tommy Brennan

-## Developed with Ruby on Rails for back-end and Foundation as the front-end framework
+* Ruby on Rails for back-end development
+* Foundation as the front-end framework